<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6896177&amp;fmt=gif">

 • Will plans be submitted online and/or in person via USB/CD?

-Current policies are most likely based on a paper plan set being received, routed, and archived.
+• Change to Current Policies - Current policies are most likely based on a paper plan set being received, routed, and archived.
 It is very likely that these policies will require updating with a change to electronic submittal and review.

 • Will plans be required to be submitted electronically?
 For some case types?